catsaretasty/emotes/README.md

-# emotes
+# Emotes
-emotes from the old tastyplug extension
+Emotes from the old tastyplug extension.

-## building
+## Building
-you need node.js and npm.
+You need node.js and npm.
-after you `npm install` in the directory, run `npm run build`
+After you `npm install` in the project directory, run `npm run build`.
+You should now have the project built in the `public` folder.

-## about
+## Adding emotes
-so you put files in the `emotes/` folder in whatever subdirectory you want the filename should be something like `butts.png` if i want to make an emote called butts.  you should only have A-Z (a-z), 0-9, \_, or - in the filename.  that means that if i want to make a `butts!` emote, i would name the file something like `butts_bang.png` and create a file called `butts_bang.png.txt` in the same directory with what i want to call the emote (so it would only have `butts!` inside).
-Otherwise, if you are only using the characters i listed earlier, the emote name will be automatically pulled from the filename.
+Put files in the `emotes/` folder in whatever subdirectory you want.
+The filename would be something like `butts.png` if I wanted to make an emote called butts.
+You should only have a-z, 0-9, \_, or - in the filename (uppercase is fine).
+That means that if I want to make a `butts!` emote, I would name the file something like `butts_bang.png` and create a file called `butts_bang.png.txt` in the same directory with what I want to call the emote (so it would only contain `butts!` inside).
+Otherwise, if you are only using the characters I listed earlier, the emote name will be automatically pulled from the filename.

-currently files (emotes) with the same name will overwrite eachother, so dont do that until i get un-lazy.  also other crap probably isnt working or is broken, but im lazy.  will come back to it later maybe
+Currently files (emotes) with the same name will overwrite each other, so don't do that until I get un-lazy.
+Also, other crap probably isn't working or is broken, but I'm lazy.
+Will come back to it later maybe?

-## format
+## Format
-there are 2 formats created when running the build.
+There are 3 formats created when running the build.

-the first in the `emotes.json` file:
+The first is the `emotes.json` file:
 ```json
 {
   "emotes": {